arixmkii/qcw/README.md

 # qcw
-Qemu Containers for Windows
+QEMU Containers for Windows

 ## About the project

-This project contains patches and build scripts to create binary distributions of the software for running containers on Windows using Qemu virtualization.
+This project contains patches and build scripts to create binary distributions of the software for running containers on Windows using QEMU virtualization.
 It started in the scope of the discussion of the [issue](https://github.com/containers/podman/issues/13006) in Podman project.

 The aim is to maintain rebuilds with a minimal set of changes to all needed projects and later to archive it or this